arm/arm-toolchain/CONTRIBUTING.md

-For a bigger change, please create an issue in the *arm-toolchain* project [Issues](https://github.com/arm/arm-toolchain/issues) list and label is as an `rfc` (Request for Comments) to initiate the discussion first, before submitting the change itself.
+For a bigger change, please create an issue in the *arm-toolchain* project [Issues](https://github.com/arm/arm-toolchain/issues) list and put [RFC] in the subject line (Request for Comments) to initiate the discussion first, before submitting a PR for the change.

 There is no formal template for an `rfc`, however it would be good to explain the purpose of the change and the key design options, proposed